usmaanalii/javascript/JavaScript30/analysis.md

 ### filter

-This can be used to assess each item of an array against a condition.
+This can be used to assess each item of an array against a condition, and create a new one for those that pass.

 ``` javascript
 const fifteen = inventors.filter(inventor => (inventor.year >= 1500 && inventor.year < 1600));